alphagov/govuk-developer-docs/source/manual/alerts/datagovuk-publish-healthcheck-not-ok.html.md

 The healthcheck alert notifies us if one or both of these jobs are not running in the expected timeframe set.
-This means latest [dataset](https://ckan.publishing.service.gov.uk/dataset) or [publisher](https://ckan.publishing.service.gov.uk/publisher) updates are not appearing on data.gov.uk - see [Troubleshoot data.gov.uk](https://docs.publishing.service.gov.uk/manual/data-gov-uk-troubleshooting.html#datasets-published-in-ckan-are-not-appearing-on-find)
+This means latest [dataset](https://ckan.publishing.service.gov.uk/dataset) or [publisher](https://ckan.publishing.service.gov.uk/publisher) updates are not appearing on data.gov.uk - see [Datasets published in CKAN are not appearing on Find](/manual/data-gov-uk-2nd-line.html#datasets-published-in-ckan-are-not-appearing-on-find)

 You can monitor the number of jobs in the Sidekiq queue [using the console](https://docs.publishing.service.gov.uk/manual/data-gov-uk-monitoring.html#sidekiq-publish)